Join Diamond Crest Girl Scouts

 At Diamond Crest Day Camp, many of our volunteers come to camp year after year to make new friends and reconnect with “old” friends.
 These volunteers are dedicated to making your camper’s day camp experience a healthy and positive growth experience while always maintaining a playful atmosphere of friendship.

-camp dates
+camp information

-Camp Dates, Locations, and What to Bring/Wear
+Camp Dates and What to Bring/Wear

 • Camp runs for two weeks - there is no refund for attending only one week.